WordPress Plugins For Managing WordPress Post Revisions

 - Delete ’orphan postmeta items’

-- Exclude certain tables and specific posts/pages from optimization
+- Exclude certain posts/pages and tables from cleaning and optimization

 - And more!

-(Optimize Database after Deleting Revisions Plugin – Settings)
+(Optimize Database after Deleting Revisions – WordPress Plugin Settings)

 For more details, go here: Optimize Database after Deleting Revisions – WordPress Plugin

-In addition to cleaning redundant revisions of pages and posts and performing database optimization maintenance, this plugin also lets you do the following maintenance tasks:
+In addition to cleaning redundant revisions of posts and pages and performing cleaning and optimization maintenance, WP Optimize also lets you do maintenance tasks like:

 - Remove stale unapproved comments